Emergency Medical Technology/Technician

 Semester Hours 1

 This course is designed for students who plan to enter a health-related profession and provides educational concepts related to first aid for various health disciplines.
-The course includes instruction in the emergency administration of oxygen, use of airway adjuncts, medication administration techniques, equipment for mechanical breathing, suctioning techniques and automated external defibrillation (AED).
-Upon course completion, students should have the ability to recognize emergency situations requiring immediate action and appropriately manage these situations.
+It includes instruction in the emergency administration of oxygen, use of airway adjuncts, medication administration techniques, equipment for mechanical breathing, suctioning techniques, and automated external defibrillation (AED).
+Upon course completion, students should be able to recognize emergency situations requiring immediate action and appropriately manage these situations.

 EMS 105: Emergency Medical Responder